 The feminist society we live in imposes a sweeping restriction on men, prohibiting them from relating to women sexually.
-This includes banning looking at women and on their bodies, including in pictures, a prohibition on having private sexual thoughts about women, and extensive bans on implicit interaction with women including flirting and even exchanging glances, due to a feminist assertion that all of these are violent and offensive (while women engage in all of the above freely under social endorsement and acknowledgment).
+This includes prohibiting men of looking at women and their bodies, including in pictures, a prohibition on having private sexual thoughts about women, and extensive bans on implicit interaction with women including flirting and even exchanging glances, due to a feminist assertion that all of these are violent and offensive (while women engage in all of the above freely under social endorsement and acknowledgment).
 Here, a problem may arise, that feminist thinking and society as a whole have never considered, although it is tangible and dramatic.

-Feminism imagines a kind of male sexuality in which the woman is permanently in complete desexualization for the man – her body is only functional for him as it would be for another woman.
+Feminists imagine a kind of male sexuality in which the woman is permanently in complete desexualization for the man – her body is only functional for him as it would be for another woman.
 So, as far as feminism is concerned, the behind of a woman in tight jeans waiting in front of a man in line, should be just as sexually meaningless to him as it is for the tired, impatient elderly lady standing behind him, and similiarly to her he won’t even notice it, let alone have internal thoughts about it.
 In this feminist ideal of men’s sexuality, within that man, male sexuality appears precisely when it is the right moment for it according to feminism – in a situation defined by feminism as appropriate for men’s sexuality to appear.
 The problem is, that no such male sexuality exists.

 Conversely, isolation from feminine cues is expected to lower testosterone levels.
 One finding that can corroborate this is that during the isolation created by imprisonment, sexual violence between male prisoners is more than three times lower than among female prisoners.
 There may be of course various reasons for these lower levels of sexual violence in imprisoned men compared to imprisoned women, but one such probable reason is the decrease in testosterone levels due to the isolation from femininity, while hormonal levels in women are less dependent on external signals and hence isolation from such stimuli does not impact their sexual violence as much.

-Since the levels of the sex hormone in men, unlike in women, depend primarily on exposure to the external signals pointed to above, if the feminist bans are sweeping enough and apply at all times including on thoughts (as they do in feminist societies), it can be predicted that over time in many men testosterone will never be allowed to rise to a minimal functional level it would have reached without the prohibitions, simulating the effect of physical and psychological confinement.
+Since the levels of the sex hormone in men, unlike in women, depend primarily on exposure to the external signals pointed to above, if the feminist bans are sweeping enough and apply at all times including on thoughts (as they do in feminist societies), it can be predicted that over time in many men testosterone will never be allowed to rise to a minimal functional level that it would have reached without the prohibitions, simulating the effect of physical and psychological confinement.
 In turn, it can be predicted that this would create epidemics of problems in functions that depend on necessary minimal levels of the hormone, specifically impotence and low-quality sperm, both determined by testosterone levels.

 Alarmingly, this prediction is materializing right before our eyes.
 As early as 2007 it was found that by 2004, there was a cumulative decrease of 17% in testosterone levels in men in the US as compared to 1987, that was not explained by aging, health, obesity or lifestyle (the comparison was made between matching age groups in different years).
 From 2016 to 2020 this decline has continued, especially in young men, of whom, 20% had already reached the level of clinical diagnosis of testosterone deficiency.
 In those very same years, two epidemics developed in the West: declining sperm quality, and impotence (during those years, drugs like Viagra, which three decades ago were prescribed primarily to the elderly, became so common that they are now perceived as recreational drugs while intended for individuals suffering from a clinical condition).

-Attempts have been made to attribute the low-testosterone epidemic to environmental pollution, but no biological evidence to support these theories was found.
-Here we must draw a clear distinction between the process of human fertility, which has dozens of separate stages, and the very specific component of testosterone levels in men.
+Attempts have been made to attribute the low-testosterone epidemic to environmental pollution, but no biological evidence to support these theories has ever been found.
+Here we must draw a clear distinction between the processes of human fertility, which have dozens of separate biological stages, and the very specific component within that cascade of mechanisms, of testosterone levels in men.
 There is a consistent and troubling decline in human fertility, that manifests as a rise in anomalies in various stages of the mechanisms of fertility – from the state of the genetic material in the egg and the sperm that influences the probability of fertilization, to the fetus environment in the womb that affects the probability of miscarriage after fertilization.
 While the continuing drop in human fertility was convincingly linked to chemical environmental pollution, no link between any polluting factor and the decline in testosterone levels in teens and men was ever found.
 Studies that searched for a link between specific polluting chemicals and testosterone levels found opposite effects for the same chemicals, that is, sometimes a study would sample men and observe in those with higher levels of a specific polluting chemical, lower testosterone compared to the other men, and sometimes, a study would look at the very same chemical and find the opposite – men with more of that chemical are the ones with higher testosterone levels, the effects being in the first place too small to explain the observed decline.
 Only two meta-analyses of such studies could be found, one on lead and the other on phthalates, neither of which finding any consistent association between pollutants and testosterone levels, only between pollutants and other variables (to quote one, “the testosterone, follicle stimulating hormone and luteinising hormone levels of the occupationally Pb (lead) exposed participants are comparable to that of unexposed comparators“; emphasis is not in the source).
 In short, it is the overall fertility through other stages in it that was linked to pollution, while the consistent fall in testosterone levels in men, has remained to this day unexplained.

 All this while, it was clear that the levels of the sex hormone in men depend on exposure to external sexual stimuli.
 It should be just as obvious that an almost absolute prohibition on any type of exposure to these stimuli including through thoughts, chronically, mimicking psychological isolation, is expected to create a massive reduction in testosterone.
 These signals – the sights, the thoughts, and the interaction through the language of sexuality – determine its levels.
 Can feminist decrees about what should boys and men consider as appropriate for them to think, see and feel, affect how their testosterone level is modulated when they interact with women, and inhibit it by forbidding them from ever thinking of women sexually except when rarely permitted by feminism?
 One study described in the review provided by Goldey and van Andres suggests that the answer is certainly yes: men in a rural Dominican community had lower testosterone when interacting with the female partner of a close friend, as compared to the levels when interacting with an unpartnered woman (Flinn et al. 2012), demonstrating that social norms are definitely capable of regulating whether interactions with women will elevate testosterone levels or not.